Lifetime Fitness Jobs | Health Club and Wellness Careers

 Full-time and long-term part-time employees here can access a wide variety of benefits designed to support their lifestyle, finances, and career growth:

-• Complimentary club membership for you and significant discounts for family
+• Complimentary club membership for you and significant discounts for your family

 • Medical, dental, and vision coverage for eligible team members